idsia-robotics/mutual_gaze_detector/README.md

 The second one is instead already set up to run the full pipeline provided that the right hardware is available.
 For this second setup, the host has the requirement to run a Linux distro.
 This is due to some known issues in Windows in the connection to a Azure Kinect from a process running inside a Docker container.

-[Here](docker/README.md) is reported a more detailed and comprehensive documentation for the Docker part.
+A comprehensive documentation of the Docker images is available [Here](docker/README.md)

 ## Native Installation